1/2 —Japanese Tsuba, 1916

 Per my oft-quoted dude Lonny Jarrett, “dampness is an accumulation of everything that should have nourished us but has instead transformed into burden.”
 Think of a tree holding onto rotten fruit, or a fridge hoarding exotic condiments past their expiration date whose monetary and utilitarian value have long since soured (Earth Rx bonus ritual - clean your fridge!
 I’m sure my shui sorceress Meghan Wallace James would approve).
 Dampness slows things… thoughts, processes, metabolisms both psychological and physical.
 This is how Late Summer is distinct from Early Summer, which is marked by its speed, joie de vivre, and robust quickening.

-Dampness often rears its heavy head in folks that find it difficult to say ‘no’, continually ensnaring themselves - begrudgingly, yet brusquely - in the projects, dramas, and predicaments of other people, taking on an excess share of the collective weight of the world.
+Dampness often rears its heavy head in folks that find it difficult to say no, continually ensnaring themselves - begrudgingly, yet brusquely - in the projects, dramas, and predicaments of other people, taking on an excess share of the collective weight of the world.
 And dampness also calls into question resource hoarding and guarding.

 Do you hold onto things because of their perceived value, but feel the weight of these ephemeral widgets is actually slowing you down?
 RELEASE THEM UNTO THE EARTH.
 As I write this to you, it’s day 1 of Autumn, the season of dropping leaves and sickle-bearing reapers - shedding excess weight on this cusp is part and parcel.